mlswg/mls-protocol/draft-ietf-mls-protocol.md

 of the epoch secret (in other words, it provides post-compromise security with respect to those members).

-For each Commit, there is a corresponding Welcome message.
+For each Commit that adds member(s) to the group, there is a corresponding Welcome message.
 The Welcome message provides new members with the information they need to initialize their views of the key schedule and ratchet tree, so that these views are equivalent to the views held by other members of the group in this epoch.

 In addition to defining how one epoch secret leads to the next, the key schedule also defines a collection of secrets that are derived from the epoch secret.